Chart Color Schemes

 Inala's young demographic places it in the bottom 15% of areas nationwide

-Inala has a median age of 33 years, which is slightly younger than Greater Brisbane's average of 36 and significantly lower than the national average of 38.
-Compared to Greater Brisbane, Inala has a higher concentration of 5-14 year-olds at 17.3%, but fewer 25-34 year-olds at 11.9%.
-This concentration of 5-14 year-olds is well above the national average of 12.1%.
-Post-2021 Census data shows that the 65 to 74 age group has grown from 7.8% to 9.1% of the population, while the 25 to 34 cohort has declined from 13.4% to 11.9%.
-Demographic modeling suggests that Inala's age profile will evolve significantly by 2041, with the 65 to 74 cohort projected to grow by 59%, adding 881 residents to reach a total of 2,371.
+Inala has a median age of 33 years, which is slightly younger than Greater Brisbane's average of 36 and significantly lower than the national average of 38 years.
+Compared to Greater Brisbane, Inala has a higher percentage of residents aged 5-14 (17.3%) but fewer residents aged 25-34 (11.9%).
+This concentration of 5-14 year-olds is well above the national average of 12.0%.
+According to post-2021 Census data, the percentage of residents aged 65-74 has grown from 7.8% to 9.2%, while the percentage of residents aged 25-34 has declined from 13.4% to 11.9%, and the percentage of residents aged 0-4 has dropped from 7.5% to 6.4%.
+Demographic modeling suggests that Inala's age profile will change significantly by 2041, with the strongest projected growth in the 65-74 cohort, which is expected to increase by 53%, adding 801 residents to reach a total of 2,314.